 Why Is Asml The Only Euv Company

-Dec 04, 2025 · 10 min read
+10 min read

 Main Subheading

 To understand why ASML is the sole provider of EUV lithography systems, we must first grasp the fundamental role these machines play in modern chip manufacturing.
-Lithography, at its core, is the process of using light to "print" intricate circuit patterns onto silicon wafers.
+Lithography, at its core, is the process of using light to "print" detailed circuit patterns onto silicon wafers.
 These patterns, etched layer by layer, form the billions of transistors that power our smartphones, computers, and countless other electronic devices.
-As the demand for smaller, faster, and more energy-efficient chips has grown, the need for increasingly precise lithography techniques has become paramount.
+As the demand for smaller, faster, and more energy-efficient chips has grown, the need for increasingly precise lithography techniques has become critical.

 Comprehensive Overview

 Another critical component of EUV lithography systems is the set of mirrors used to direct and focus the EUV light.
-Unlike lenses, which refract light, EUV systems rely on mirrors coated with alternating layers of molybdenum and beryllium.
+Even so, unlike lenses, which refract light, EUV systems rely on mirrors coated with alternating layers of molybdenum and beryllium.
 These mirrors, known as multilayer mirrors, are designed to reflect EUV light at a specific angle.
 Achieving high reflectivity requires an unprecedented level of precision in the thickness and uniformity of the layers, with tolerances measured in fractions of a nanometer.
 The slightest imperfection can significantly reduce the amount of EUV light reaching the wafer, impacting the quality of the printed patterns.

 Trends and Latest Developments